demidko/vcpkg-utility/README.md

 * There is no cross-platform build without Qt.
 * These problems overlap, causing troubles for developers.

-Therefore, `Utility` is a template for creating and building cross-platform C++ projects with external dependencies. `Utility` is a tool like `start.your-technology.io` sites for Java, .NET and Rust.
+Therefore, `vcpkg-utility` is a template for creating and building cross-platform C++ projects with external dependencies. `vcpkg-utility` is a tool like `start.your-technology.io` sites for Java, .NET and Rust.

 ### Features and benefits